hakanaydgmstr/boosterLandingPredictionApp/README.md

 This project was originally from the IBM Data Science Professional Certificate program.
 I took the project, wanted to try different methods, and wanted to learn how can I create an app for data science projects.
 With this project, I gained some experience in both data science and data analysis.
 I also learned some tools on Streamlit library.

-You can launch the app by clicking the button below:
+You can launch the app by clicking the button:
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://hakanaydgmstr-boosterlandingpredictionapp-1--about-nou9e9.streamlit.app/)